Skip to main content

 Relapse

-Family members can help by learning about the problems their child or youth is living with.
+Family members can help by learning about the challenges that their child or youth is living with.
 They can learn what might increase the risk of relapse and watch for warning signs so they can get help early.
 Some youth write an action plan that lists their warning signs and what other people can do to help.

 Recovery

-Some things to consider are:
+Some factors to consider are:

 Tips for caregivers